One of the most indulgent and warm spices out there is cinnamon.

 Luckily, cinnamon doesn’t spoil unless it comes into contact with water or moisture.
 Therefore, throw away the spice if you notice any mold, natural growth, damp areas, or large clusters.
 These are indications that your cinnamon has been contaminated with water.
 If it appears normal, then it is safe to utilize.

 How To Store Cinnamon

 When storing ground cinnamon, keep it in a dark and cool area, away from sunlight and heat.
 The pantry or kitchen cabinet is a good spot.
-Make sure your cinnamon is sealed tightly when not in use to keep away any moisture that might spoil it.
+Ensure your cinnamon is sealed tightly when not in use to prevent any moisture that might spoil it.

 The Shelf-Life Of Cinnamon

 Ground cinnamon comes with a best-by date on the label, which indicates how long it should retain its best quality.
 Ground cinnamon will lose some flavor over time.
 However, it can keep fresh a year past the best-by date.